stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ---

-### Ask yourself!
+### Think about

+- What can we do with it?

-1. How to navigate the magic hierarchy?
+- How to navigate the magic hierarchy? |

+- How to combine it with IPFS, blockchain, etc. |

-1. What can we do with it, then?
+- What can we do with it, then? |

 ---